yucoder14/myterminal/notes.md

 - [ ] How do I write a Cmake file and execute it?
 - [ ] How do I set up a project in order for CMake to work?

+# Scrolling
+- [ ] How can I do dynamic scrolling with growing number of things to draw?

 # Create a Custom Canvas with a Caret
 wxPaintDC - used to draw shapes and text
 - [x] How do I draw letters on the canvas?